anezih/PdfMetadataEditor/README.md

 Simple Blazor WebAssembly App to Edit PDF Metadata

-The app consists of two tabs: TOC Editor and Metadata Editor
+The app consists of three tabs: TOC Editor, Metadata Editor and OCR tab.

 ## Table of Contents Editor